Employment

 • Ability to work under pressure with a high tolerance for interruptions, and the ability to work with diverse groups of people.

-• Ability to multitask and be team-oriented.
+• Ability to multi-task and be team-oriented.

 • Ability to maintain confidentiality for sensitive information.